SerialLain3170/adeleine/README.md

 # Automatic Line Art Colorization

 ## Introduction
 This repository implements automatic line art colorization.
 In addition to training the neural network with line arts only, this repository aims to colorize the line art with several types of hints.
-There are mainly four types of hints.
+There are mainly three types of hints.

-- No hint
-  - description: Colorization without hint
-  - input: Line art only

 - Atari
   - description: Colorization with hint that includes some lines in desired color (ex.
 PaintsChainer)
   - input: Line art and atari

 - Tag
-  - description: Colorzation with tag (ex.
+  - description: Colorization with tag (ex.
 Tag2Pix)
   - input: Line art and tag

 - Reference